Amos Yarkoni: Early years

-Yarkoni was born Abd el-Majid Hidr (عبد المجيد خضر المزاريب) in the Bedouin village of Na'ura (east of Afula, in the Gilboa region of northern Israel).
+Yarkoni was born Abd al-Majid Hidr (عبد المجيد خضر المزاريب) in the Bedouin village of Na'ura (east of Afula, in the Gilboa region of northern Israel).
 His family were Muslim Bedouin of the Mazarib tribe.

 In 1936, at the age of 16, he joined a band which sabotaged the Trans-Arabian Pipeline (Tapline), an oil pipeline running from the Iraqi oilfields to Haifa while Palestine was under British Administration (after Israeli independence, the Tapline was redirected to Sidon, Lebanon).
 Due to an internal disagreement within the band, Abd el-Majid fled to a Jewish area of Palestine, where he was sheltered by Jews.
 There, he made contacts in the Haganah through Moshe Dayan.

 Abd el-Majid kept in touch with Dayan up until the War of Independence.
 In December 1947, as the war raged, he placed his destiny with the Jews, joining the nascent IDF and changing his name to Amos Yarkoni.

 Yarkoni served in a number of units during the War of Independence, eventually settling in the Minorities Unit, and proved himself to be an excellent tracker and patrolman, continually astounding his fellow soldiers with his abilities.
 In 1953, Yarkoni passed the Officer's Course (his main concern being that the exam was in Hebrew), and went on to become the Commanding Officer of the Minorities Unit.